 - Vitamins A, D, and B12

 A cat’s diet should be high in protein and low in carbs.
+There is actually no need for fruit at all in the diet of a cat.

 Always give your cat fresh water and a water fountain is the best way to do this as the water will be aerated and therefore fresh for the cat.

 Still water in a bowl often goes untouched as it goes stale quickly and bit of debris end up in the water.
 Yuk says the cat.
-Wet food helps them stay hydrated too.

 Fruit IS NOT a natural part of a cat’s diet.
 Their bodies aren’t made to digest plant matter well.